ganzvu/binhandeyouel-project1/README.md

 Type "pip install colorama" (This will install colorama)

-Play the quiz_game.py to start the game
+Run the quiz_game.py through Python or Vs Code to start the game